Emmy123222/ProofLearn/README.md

-# On-chain Certificate Issuer
+# Proof Learning

-A Clarity smart contract for issuing and verifying course completion certificates on the Stacks blockchain.
+An on-chain certificate project (Clarity + React) for issuing and verifying course completion certificates on the Stacks blockchain.

 ## Goal of the Project

 This is a smart contract for an on-chain certificate issuing system.
 It allows course creators or instructors to issue certificates to students who complete a course.
 The certificates are stored on-chain and can be verified publicly.
+The web app is called "Proof Learning".

 ## What the Contract Does (Main Features)